 Chapel Falls, Rock, and Beach – So much to see in one 5 mile hike, this part of the park is very easy on the eyes.
 The hiking is easy too, even with a packed picnic.
 You’ll pass Chapel Falls and Chapel Lake on your way to the beach, after about 1.5 miles of walking.
 The falls cascade steeply more than 60 feet into Chapel Lake.
-There are several viewing platforms and photo opps along the way.
+There are several viewing platforms and photo ops along the way.
 After another mile or so, you will spot Chapel Rock and Lake Superior.
 This is a great place to while away the day.
 Swim in the frigid waters, bask in the sun, and indulge in a picnic before heading back to your car.
 You can also make use of a few primitive backcountry campsites along the beach.
 Just be sure to pick up a permit from the visitor center (and leave your dog at home).

 Pictured Rocks Camping

 While I can’t vouch for all the campgrounds at Pictured Rocks National Lakeshore, we LOVED Twelvemile Beach Campground.
 Each campsite is perched on a tree-covered embankment overlooking the lake, and most sites include a private little trail down to the water.
 There’s a nice picnic table at each site, a hanger for your lantern, and a fire ring.
-The bathrooms are clean, but fairly primitive.
+The bathrooms are clean but fairly primitive.

 Is the beach really twelve miles long?
 I don’t know, but you can walk and walk and walk along the shore, which is lined with the most beautiful rounded pebbles of every color imaginable.
 We were so tempted to bring a pile home with us, but alas, the signs warn people against taking souvenirs for yourself.
 In fact, there’s talk of a curse that will follow, should you pocket treasures from the shore.
-We did bring some rocks to our campsite to admire, but left them behind for all of you to enjoy.
+We did bring some rocks to our campsite to admire but left them behind for all of you to enjoy.

-- The biting flies can be a deal-breaker.
+The biting flies can be a deal-breaker.
 We visited at the end of June, so I can’t speak for the rest of the year, but man, those flies loved us.
-The were most abundant right on the beach, and just dive-bombed every bit of skin we left exposed.
+They were most abundant right on the beach, and just dive-bombed every bit of skin we left exposed.
 Bug spray didn’t seem to work.
 At our campsite, we happily handled the mosquitos, who didn’t like our bug spray or our campfire.

-- This isn’t the best park for dogs.
+This isn’t the best park for dogs.
 They aren’t allowed on most trails or buildings.
-They are, however allowed in all drive-in campgrounds and at a few designated trails and beaches.
+They are, however, allowed in all drive-in campgrounds and at a few designated trails and beaches.

 Ready to don your hiking boots and your swimsuit and head out to Pictured Rocks National Lakeshore?
 Don’t forget your camera, and please tell us about your favorite trails, beaches, and adventures in the comments below.
-For more secret adventures, check out this post on Great Lakes Camping.

 Here are some more resources to help fuel your adventure (click on the photo for more info):